plazomat/Arduino2560_EFI_Output_Shield/README.md

 All outputs are wire connections to PCB (16 awg) - no common location for connections - simplifies routing and noise performance of Design
 Stackable design - using the correct board connectors

+Blank PCB's can be ordered from OSH PARK https://oshpark.com/shared_projects/XDy18G73 about $10 each need to buy 3 pcs